CaptainDouche/esp_smartcfg_linux/README.md

+__About:__

-A command line version of the ESPTouch SmartConfig App (https://github.com/EspressifApp/EsptouchForAndroid).
+This is a command line version of the ESPTouch SmartConfig App (https://github.com/EspressifApp/EsptouchForAndroid).
-* Tested on Raspberry.
+* Works on Raspberry.
-* Tested on Windows.
+* Works on Windows.
 * Implemented but not tested for hidden Wifis.

-Build:
+* AES is not implemented, however it is uncertain how that is used at all - i cant figure out from the App's source where the AES-key is handled.

+__Build:__

 Build via `make`, then a local subdirectory `./bin` appears with the executeable `smartcfg`.

-Usage:
+__Usage:__
 ```
 smartcfg ...
   [--essid ESSID]